 - Personal Tax Deduction: Owners can make a tax-reducing contribution to their plan as an employee.
-Up to 26K a year with catch-up.
+Up to $30,500 a year with catch-up for age 50 and over.
 This deduction comes out of personal taxes.

 - Start-up Tax Credit: There are tax credits for setting up a new retirement plan.
-The credit is 50% of the costs to start the plan, from a minimum of $500 per year up to $6,500 per year for the first three years.
+100% tax credit for the greater of $500 or $250 for each non-highly compensated with a cap of $5,000.

 Flexible Savings Options